BingHanLin/RBFCM_CFD/README.md

 ***
 ## Examples

-1. **Laplace equation** \
+1. **LAPLACE equation** \
-Laplace equation is solved in a rectangular domain with dirichlet boundary conditions on all sides.
+LAPLACE equation is solved in a rectangular domain with dirichlet boundary conditions on all sides.

 2. **Navier Stokes equation** \
 The projection method is used to solve the Navier Stokes equation.
 A lid-driven square cavity flow case is presented here.